Literature: A Semester In The Life Of A Garbage Bag

 - Last Name Basis: Raymond always calls Sean "Delancey" and insists on being addressed as Jardine.

 - Lovable Jock: Sean.

 - Love Dodecahedron: Sean and Raymond both like Ashley Bach, who is more interested in Sean's former best friend Steve Semenski.
 Meanwhile, Sean still has some feelings for his ex-girlfriend Mindy O'Toole (who is dating Danny Eckerman), and Nikki and her two friends like Raymond.

 - Mistaken for Profound: Gavin Gunhold's poems (all but one of which were authored by Raymond and Sean, selecting words at random from a dictionary to get ideas).

 - Morality Chain: Mindy theorizes that Sean is this to Raymond.

-- My Sister Is Off Limits: how Sean reacts to Nikki's crush on Raymond (he doesn't need to worry—Raymond isn't interested, although he does go on one date with her after she blackmails them and says he had fun).
+- My Sister Is Off-Limits!: How Sean reacts to Nikki's crush on Raymond (He doesn't need to worry—Raymond isn't interested, although Raymond does go on one date with her after she blackmails them and says he had fun).

 - Nothing Exciting Ever Happens Here: The reason Sean's grandfather would rather be living in the city.